debauchery1st/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    document object model - holds the page together, in object form
 2. What is an event?
+    a moment in time when state changes
 3. What is an event listener?
+    a function that waits for the state of the object (to the left of the dot) to change.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to use one of the Array prototypes such as .forEach, .map, reduce, filter, ...etc.
 5. What is a component?
+    a modular reusable piece of code that can (functionally) stand alone.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account